-May 20, 2003 - Canada's first case of mad cow disease is confirmed in an 8 year old cow in Alberta, Canada.
+May 20, 2003 - Canada's first case of mad cow disease is confirmed in an eight-year-old cow in Alberta.
 Canadian officials say the cow did not enter the food chain.

-May 21, 2003 - Mexico, Japan, and South Korea join the United States in temporarily banning Canadian beef.
-The U.S. lifts the ban in March.
+May 21, 2003 - Mexico, Japan and South Korea join the United States in temporarily banning Canadian beef.
+The United States lifts the ban in March.

 December 30, 2003 - The USDA announces that the beef from downer cattle will no longer be allowed in the human food chain.

 January 9, 2004 - The USDA says it will begin destroying about 130 cattle that were "herd mates" of the cow that tested positive for the first-ever U.S. case of mad cow disease - to make sure none of those cows enters the human food chain.

 January 26, 2004 - New safeguards against mad cow disease are announced by the Food and Drug Administration.
 They include banning chicken waste from cattle feed and barring restaurant meat scraps from being used in animal feed.